- Track your orders

 - Save your details for express checkout

-Graphic screenprinting is widely used today to create many mass or large batch produced graphics, such as posters or display stands.
-Full color prints can be created by printing in CMYK (cyan, magenta, yellow and black).
-Screenprinting is often preferred over other processes such as dye sublimation or inkjet printing because of its low cost and ability to print on many types of media.
+Graphic screen printing is widely used today to create many mass or large batch produced graphics, such as posters or display stands.
+Full colour prints can be created by printing in CMYK (cyan, magenta, yellow and black).
+Screen printing is often preferred over other processes such as dye sublimation or inkjet printing because of its low cost and ability to print on many types of media.

 A screen is made of a piece of porous, finely woven fabric (originally silk, but typically made of polyester since the 1940s) stretched over a frame of aluminum or wood.
 Areas of the screen are blocked off with a non-permeable material to form a stencil, which is a negative of the image to be printed; that is, the open spaces are where the ink will appear.

 The screen is placed atop a substrate such as papyrus or fabric.
 Ink is placed on top of the screen, and a fill bar (also known as a floodbar) is used to fill the mesh openings with ink.
 The operator begins with the fill bar at the rear of the screen and behind a reservoir of ink.
 The operator lifts the screen to prevent contact with the substrate and then using a slight amount of downward force pulls the fill bar to the front of the screen.
 This effectively fills the mesh openings with ink and moves the ink reservoir to the front of the screen.
 The operator then uses a squeegee (rubber blade) to move the mesh down to the substrate and pushes the squeegee to the rear of the screen.
 The ink that is in the mesh opening is transferred by capillary action to the substrate in a controlled and prescribed amount, i.e. the wet ink deposit is equal to the thickness of the stencil.
 As the squeegee moves toward the rear of the screen the tension of the mesh pulls the mesh up away from the substrate leaving the ink upon the substrate surface.